 Native geographic location and habitat

-Found primarily in wet, shady sites.
+Found primarily in wet, shady sites in eastern U. S.

 Bark color and texture